mdeadwiler/BlockStreet-Conect-Final/README.md

 ## ***About & How it started:***

 * I started this project by planning out a web application focused on connecting enthusiasts from the crypto, stock trading, and tech communities.
 I got my base idea from the old app Twitter.
-I outlined my initial idea and feature set exploriing the app "X", "Thread", and Trello.
+I outlined my initial idea and feature set exploring the app "X", "Thread", and Trello.
 * BlockStreet Connect is a community-driven platform designed for crypto traders, day traders, and tech enthusiasts to share thoughts, accomplishments, goals, and frustrations.
 The platform enables users to connect and network with like-minded individuals through posts and comments.
 * The goal was to create a community-driven space where users could connect and network.